aies-author-2025/techops/template/model documentation.md

 - Compare the model’s performance to a simple baseline (e.g., random guess, mean prediction).

 ### Model Bias and Fairness Analysis
-(Article 11, paragraph 2 g, f, paragraph 3, 4)
+(EU AI Act [Article 11](https://artificialintelligenceact.eu/article/11/), paragraph 2 g, f, paragraph 3, 4)

 > This section aims to cover the AI Act requirements layed out in Article 11 paragraph 2 g that requires the description of the potential discriminatory impacts.
 Paragraphg 4 requires the assessment of the appropriateness of the performance metrics.